Delicious Strawberry Macarons

 Swiss meringue buttercream

-- Watch my video and step-by-step progress for Swiss Meringue Buttercream
+- Watch my video and step-by-step progress for Swiss Meringue Buttercream.
+You can add 1/2 cup reduced strawberry puree to make a strawberry buttercream.

 - Temper eggs – In the bowl of a stand mixer add the egg whites, salt, cream of tartar, and sugar.
 Place the bowl over a pot of simmering water.
 Whisk the egg whites over the simmering water until all the sugar has melted.